jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 **Can I use AdapTable to match trades?**

 This is a good example of a very specific use case where it does not make sense for AdapTable to provide a full solution out of the box in its core functionality.
 However as a result of the Action Columns function, the RowSelection event and our Api, it is something that is trivial for developers using the Adaptable to do in just a few minutes.

-**Do you store any user data?**

-No AdapTable has no storage mechanism.
-Any data that is dispalayed in the Grid via AdapTable is not accessible to us in any way.

 **Who is the target audience of AdapTable?**